Bourgain-uo sequential completeness in vector lattices: Abstract

-Our main results are twofold.
-On the positive side, we prove that the classical sequence lattices $c_0$ and $\ell_\infty$ are sequentially \Buo-complete: every \Buo-Cauchy sequence converges in order, and hence in the \Buo\ sense.
-In addition, we establish a sharp metric characterisation for bounded Lipschitz function lattices: the vector lattice $\mathrm{Lip}_b(X)$ of bounded Lipschitz functions on a metric space $(X,d)$ is sequentially \Buo-complete if and only if $X$ is uniformly discrete.
+Finally, we obtain a sharp metric characterisation for bounded Lipschitz function lattices: the vector lattice $\mathrm{Lip}_b(X)$ of bounded Lipschitz functions on a metric space $(X,d)$ is sequentially \Buo-complete if and only if $X$ is uniformly discrete.

-On the negative side, we show that vector lattices of continuous or Lipschitz functions over metric spaces with non-isolated points fail sequential \Buo-completeness.
-In particular, $C(X)$, $C_b(X)$, $C_0(X)$ and $\mathrm{Lip}_b(X)$ are not sequentially \Buo-complete whenever $X$ is not uniformly discrete.